art-emini/DuckEngine/README.md

 #### Meaning & Use

-1. src - typescript files, main directory
+1. src - Typescript files, main directory
-2. lib - javascript files, compiled from src
+2. lib - Javascript files, compiled from src
-3. dist - javascript & type declaration files, bundled with webpack from lib
+3. dist - Javascript & type declaration files, bundled with webpack from lib
+4. global - Global Assets

 ### How to contribute